Check out my custom vibration dampener

 For years we’ve used machines to feed us tennis balls, now one company, Tennibot, is setting out to do the same with ball pick up.

 Tennibot works much like a Roomba robot vacuum.
-You tell it where to clean, and it scours the court picking up balls on its own.
-The founders launched a Kickstarter campaign to help get the product off the ground, so it’s only available for pre-order at the moment.
+You tell it where to clean, and it scours the court, picking up balls on its own.
+The founders launched a Kickstarter campaign to help get the product off the ground, and now it’s available to order.

-As far as court equipment goes, it’s about as extravagant as it gets, but if you get a kick out of this type of technology, then it may be a product worth considering.
+It’s about as extravagant as it gets for court equipment, but if you appreciate new tech, it may be a product worth considering.

-If you’re purchasing a ball hopper, you’ll also need to buy some tennis balls in bulk to fill the basket.
-When deciding which to buy, one factor to consider is whether they’re pressurized or pressureless.
+If you’re purchasing a ball hopper, you’ll need to buy some tennis balls in bulk to fill the basket.
+One factor to consider when deciding which to buy is whether they’re pressurized or pressureless.

 Pressurized